homebrewedcode/projman/README.md

 * Allow other users to view projects and tasks
 * Allow user to allow other users to add tasks to a given project

-It's not much but gotta start somewhere!
+This is essentially my first attempt at taking the training wheels off, and to get out of the "tutorials only" level It's not much but gotta start somewhere!